marcosbenicio/ANN/README.md

 - nn_autoencoder.ipynb: This notebook demonstrates how to build a fully-connected autoencoder using TensorFlow and Keras.
 An autoencoder is a type of neural network that can be used for unsupervised learning tasks like feature extraction and dimensionality reduction.

 - ann_theory.ipynb: This notebook provides an overview of the theory behind fully-connected neural networks.
-It covers topics like activation functions, backpropagation, and weight initialization.
+It covers topics like activation functions, Feedfoward, backpropagation, and weight initialization drawing on concepts from the book "Data Mining and Machine Learning: Fundamental Concepts and Algorithms" by Mohammed J. Zaki and Wagner Meira Jr.